-Any reference to the "supply chain" or "suppliers" in these Rules shall include clients, suppliers, agents, intermediaries and any other relevant entities whether upstream or downstream in the supply chain relating to the Accredited Member's conduct of business.
+Any reference to the "supply chain" or "suppliers" in these Rules shall include clients, suppliers, agents, intermediaries and any other relevant entities participating in supply of gold to the Accredited Member.

-Any reference to an "ultimate beneficial owner" shall mean any person (legally incorporated or natural) who holds 2 5 % or more of the share capital in any corporate entity.
+Any reference to an "ultimate beneficial owner (UBO)" shall mean any natural person holding 25% or more of the share capital in any corporate entity or in the case of a publicly listed company a notifiable ownership share under the rules of relevant exchange or holding a controlling ownership interest.